aleksarc/p3/README.md

 Testing was done by "impersonating" a user, typing invalid data to confirm the validation methods are working as expected and that the methods are correctly perfoming the expected action such as adding new customer to Google Sheets, deleting, updating or searching.

-Here's a video recording of the validation performed in my terminal: [Video Recording](https://drive.google.com/file/d/1FdYGxN19AphYcSx68tIsYaPtsNiBXuC8/view?usp=sharing)
+Here's a video recording of the validation performed in my terminal: [My Terminal Testing](https://drive.google.com/file/d/1FdYGxN19AphYcSx68tIsYaPtsNiBXuC8/view?usp=sharing)

-Same tests were performed in the Code Institute Heroku terminal as well.
+Same tests were performed in the Code Institute Heroku terminal as well: [Heroku Testing](https://drive.google.com/file/d/1VvMHaYmYQVLCHN1vvOsI2za-jEj01-57/view?usp=sharing)

 The code was also submited to https://pep8ci.herokuapp.com/# validator and the errors identified were fixed.
 The final result from the validator was presenting no errors.
 More details in the Bugs section below.